cetygamer/psxsdk/tools/spasm/readme.txt

 nv-SPASM is really simple to use, and does not need any special explanation.
 Therefore, it will suffice to report its usage banner.

-nv-spASM version 0.34 (c) 2014 nextvolume
+nv-spASM version 0.34.1 (c) 2014-2015 nextvolume
 Assembler for the Sony PlayStation

-Usage: spasm [options] infile outfile
+Usage: ./spasm [options] infile outfile

 Options:   -b      create binary file instead of PS-X EXE
+           -N      do not pad executable
+           -S      be case sensitive on file paths

 4. License
 --------------------------

 It is permitted to do (almost) anything with the nv-SPASM code and documentation.
-The only restriction is that all existing copyright notices must remain intact.
+The only restriction is that all existing copyright notices must remain intact, and modifed versions must ship with the corresponding modified source code.

+fcaseopen.c is (C) 2009 Keith Bauer.
+Read fcaseopen.c for the license (BSD-style)

 5. Useful information
 --------------------------